-Gets various pieces of information about the program being debugged.
+Get information on the program being debugged.

 You can give unique prefix of the name of a subcommand to get information about just that subcommand.

 Type info for a list of info subcommands and what they do.
 Type help info for a summary list of info subcommands.